ajspurr/stroke_prediction/README.md

 - Logistic Regression non-weighted with SMOTE

 #### Combined Logistic Regression Results
-First column is the orginal non-optimized Logistic Regression with SMOTE.
-Similar to comparison of non-optimized logistic regression earlier, weighted logistic regression performed better than logistic regression with SMOTE in terms of both recall and f1 score.
-I did not combined weights and SMOTE this time.
+First column is the orginal non-optimized Weighted Logistic Regression.
+Second column is the orginal Logistic Regression with SMOTE.
+Weighted Logistic Regression had a better recall than Logistic Regression with SMOTE regardless of whether the model was optimized or not.
+This makes sense as the weighted models penalize false negatives much more than the non-weighted models.

 <p align="center"><img src="/output/models/combined_metrics_lr.png" width="900"/></p>